 To promote children's education and community interaction

-Approximately 9,300 visitors toured the Hofu Plant.
+Approximately 8,000 primary school and junior high school students toured the Hofu Plant.

 To contribute to the sound development of young people and promotion of community sports